axelerant/testimonials-widget/readme.txt

 Thank you to [Georgia Gibbs Design](http://georgia-gibbs.com/) for suggesting this capability.

 = 52.
-How do I include testimonies in my archive view? =
+How do I include testimonies in my archive view? = In your theme's `functions.php` file, place code similar to the following for the configuration you need.

 `
 add_filter( 'pre_get_posts', 'pre_get_posts_allow_testimonials' );